nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### **Extension:**

 - **2a.
-Teacher wants to abort the ‘add student’ process** Teacher can clear fields and exit the procedure.
+Teacher wants to abort the ‘add student’ process**
+    * 2a1.Teacher can clear fields and exit the procedure.

 - **4a.
-Student with the same name already exists** System alerts the teacher that the student exists and displays their details.
+Student with the same name already exists**
+    * 4a1.System alerts the teacher that the student exists and displays their details.

 - **4b.
 Invalid student details**
-  System alerts the teacher and prompts them to correct the invalid information.
+    * 4b1.System alerts the teacher and prompts them to correct the invalid information.

 - **4c.
 Subject does not exist**
-  System prompts the teacher to first create the tag using <u>UC7: Create a Subject</u>.
+    * 4c1.System prompts the teacher to first create the tag using <u>UC7: Create a Subject</u>.

 - **4d.
 Lesson does not exist**
-  System prompts the teacher to first create the lesson using <u>UC1: Add a Lesson</u>.
+    * 4d1.System prompts the teacher to first create the lesson using <u>UC1: Add a Lesson</u>.

 - **4e.
 Tag does not exist**
-  System prompts the teacher to first create the tag using <u>UC5: Create a Tag</u>.
+    * 4e1.System prompts the teacher to first create the tag using <u>UC5: Create a Tag</u>.

 ## UC4: Edit student